Window Leak Repair

 Window Leaks Often Result From Inferior Construction

 In the case of this homeowner, her window leaks are the result of improperly flashed windows and the absence of house wrap.
 Flashing is simply material used to shed water away from areas particularly vulnerable to water intrusion.
 House wrap is just what it sounds like—a material that covers the wood sheeting and prevents any water that sneaks in behind the brick or siding from soaking the wood it “wraps.”

 Click thumbnail for a larger image

-From the pictures you can see how the absence of proper window flashing and house wrap has allowed the water to penetrate and rot out the wood around the windows while causing significant drywall and insulation damage.
+From the pictures, you can see how the absence of proper window flashing and house wrap has allowed the water to penetrate and rot out the wood around the windows, causing significant drywall and insulation damage.
 More alarming is the mold growth on the wood framing and drywall around the windows inside the home.
 Aside from the annoyance of water coming in the home during a rain storm, mold growth presents an unacceptable health concern to the family living inside.

 If You Suspect a Window Leak

-If you suspect or witness a window leak, there are several things you can do to assist your home repair professional with diagnosing and resolving the problem.
+Here are several things you can do to assist your home repair professional with diagnosing and resolving the a window leak.
 During the next rain event, ask yourself the following questions and note your observations: